Why Simultaneous Communications Channels Matters More Than Ever

 So while PR still plays a key role in reach and perception, it's no longer the main stage.
 For most companies, internal/employee and direct stakeholder channels - such as employee town halls, investor briefings or customer emails consistently deliver stronger trust and engagement than broad public statements alone.

 The best communication strategies are multi-layered and synchronised.
-They respect the nuances of each audience and acknowledge that timing is not just everything, it’s trust
+They respect the nuances of each audience and acknowledge that timing is not just everything, it’s trust.
+For employees; ensure they are hearing it before or at the same time as the market is receiving the news.
+Take the same approach with your customers.
+Give them the opportunity to hear it first hand; either through direct messaging or through your customer/sales team.

-So next time your company has something important to say, don’t just press “send” on the media release.
+So next time your company has something important to say, don’t just press - send - on the media release and hope for the best.
 Pause, plan to ensure every audience hears it at the same time, in a way that matters to them.
+For employees to hear the news early it can help to drive a culture of trust, because in reality they are helping to amplify the message.
+I was once told by a wise PR sage, well networked employees advocating for a company can outpace a one-off article and can run rings around any PR agency.
+I never forgot that.